forthy42/net2o/wiki/squid.md

 ![feiqian](http://lishi.dugoogle.com/wp-content/uploads/2015/04/48c3b774accb494a80636253fc950dd2.jpg)

 These notes were produced and cashed in by banks.
-In 1024, the first state-issued feiqians were issued, and in the 12th century, the 会子 (huizi) was established as legal tender.
+In 1024, the first state-issued feiqians were issued, and in the 12th century (in the southern Song dynasty), the 会子(huizi) was established as legal tender.

 ![Huizi](https://upload.wikimedia.org/wikipedia/commons/6/6a/Hui_zi.jpg)